-Budget traveler: if you have a tight budget and you pay close attention to what you spend, $30 – $35 per day may be sufficient.
+Budget traveler: If you’re on a tight Colombia travel budget and pay close attention to what you spend, $30 – $35 per person a day may be sufficient.
+You can find great deals in hostels or hotels, enjoy local food and visit the main attractions without spending huge amount of money.

 $6 – $15